Motion Design

 Parent before children.

-Exits are simultaneous and faster.
+Exits move together and move faster.

 Stagger entrances.
 Never stagger exits.